ds4se/chapters/ermurph/survey-chapter.md

 * Pay special attention to ensure that the participants' time and effort is respected.
 * Piloting is a good way to identify breakages early in the design process.
 * What seems reasonable for a designer is not reasonable for the participant.
 Use language familiar to the participants.
 * Surveys shouldn't be a standalone instrument; use them as a triangulation method and combine them with other techniques, such as interviews.
-This gives you both the breadth and depth to report your research in a compelling way.
+This gives you both the breadth and depth to report your findings in a compelling way.

 ## References